 By Juan Carlos Fonseca Mata-Own work, https://flickr.com/photos/fonsecamata/

 The Capilla de Indios is another of the sanctuaries near the Basilica of Guadalupe.
-Built for the indigenous converts, this chapel is a testimony to the cultural and religious integration in Mexico.
+Built for indigenous converts, this chapel is a testament to cultural and religious integration in Mexico.
 The chapel was erected in the 16th century and has been restored several times over the centuries.

 An interesting detail is that the chapel celebrates masses in indigenous languages, thus preserving native traditions and languages.
 Its simple design and peaceful atmosphere make it a perfect place for meditation and prayer.
-Those who wish to know the Mass schedule for today, Sunday, may consult in the main basilica or in the chapel itself.
+Those who wish to know the Mass schedule for today, Sunday, can check at the main basilica or at the chapel itself.

-- For more information about this church, visit the web page of Indian Chapel
+- For more information about this Church, visit the website of Chapel of the Indians

 - Location: Plaza de las Americas 2, Villa Gustavo A. Madero, Gustavo A. Madero, 07050 Mexico City, CDMX, Mexico